Japan Diaries 4: Day 518

 Kakinoshima Site of the Jomon Era

-From there we visited another roadside station which was the Roadside Station Jomon Roman Minamikayabe which was also closed.
+From there, we visited another roadside station, which was the Roadside Station Jomon Roman Minamikayabe, which was also closed.
 Thankfully, the physical stamp was available.
 This roadside station is a place to visit if you want to know more about the Ainu people.
-There were Japanese staff who were present and they were very welcoming and wanted to tour us around.
-Sadly, we were pressed for time so we thanked them and promised them that we’d visit again in the future.
+There were Japanese staff who were present, and they were very welcoming and wanted to show us around.
+Sadly, we were pressed for time, so we thanked them and promised them that we’d visit again in the future.

 Shamisen Falls